 INNER JOIN table2 name

 ON table1.coumn_x = table2.column_y;

-where SELECT, INNER JOIN, and ON are the keywords, columns is the list of columns, table1 is the first table and table2 is the second table, and column_x and column_y are the columns for performing the inner join, followed by a semicolon.
+where SELECT, INNER JOIN, and ON are the keywords, columns are the list of columns, table1 is the first table, table2 is the second table, and column_x and column_y are the columns for performing the inner join, followed by a semicolon.